Job tasks are executable integration processes that contain a Job artifact published from Talend Studio.

 This feature is supported only if the Remote Engine is installed on Unix or similar environments.For more information about user impersonation, see the Talend Remote Engine User Guide.

-Set the task execution timeout by selecting Custom and
+Set the task execution timeout by selecting one of the following options:

 The default value is 5 minutes and the minimum is 1.

 For more information on smart timeout, see Enabling smart task timeout.